hiiamboris/red-wiki/docs/[DOC]-Differences-between-Red-and-Rebol.md

 ```
 ## vid panel

-* R2: Any 'layout can be used as a subpanel
+* R2: Any `layout` can be used as a subpanel

-* Red: Use 'layout/only to create subpanels (or only use the contents of the subpanel's pane)
+* Red: Use `layout/only` to create subpanels (or only use the contents of the subpanel's pane)

 This code - simplified from Rebol's How-To page for subpanels (http://www.rebol.com/how-to/subpanels.html
 ) - does not work in Red: